didijazz/didijazz.github.io/_posts/2017-01-25-february-jazz-singing-workshops.md

 date: 2017-01-25
 ---

-A big thank you to all who attended last month's inaugural Jazz Singing Workshop!
+A big thank you to all who attended this month's inaugural Jazz Singing Workshop!
 After considering the post-workshop feedback, this February I will be holding two jazz singing workshops at the [Victoria Park Centre for the Arts](http://vicparkarts.org.au) (12 Kent St, East Victoria Park WA 6101) for group singers and solo singers:

 **Jazz Vocal Ensemble ($15)
 6:30 pm 7th February**